Kenneth Taylor (footballer, born 2002): Breakthrough and establishment

-The 2022–23 season marked Taylor's breakthrough as a regular starter in the Ajax midfield.
-He made 44 appearances across all competitions, scoring 9 goals, including 8 in the Eredivisie.
-His performances earned him the Eredivisie Talent of the Month award for November 2022.
-At the end of the season, he was named Ajax Talent of the Year (Marco van Basten Award).
+Following the departure of Ryan Gravenberch in the summer of 2022, Taylor became a regular starter in the Ajax midfield during the 2022–23 season.
+He made 44 appearances across all competitions, contributing 9 goals and 4 assists.
+His strong performances were recognised when he was named the Eredivisie Talent of the Month for November 2022.
+At the conclusion of the season, he was awarded the Marco van Basten Award as the Ajax Talent of the Year.

-Taylor remained a key player during the turbulent 2023–24 season, playing under managers Maurice Steijn and John van 't Schip.
-He contributed 8 goals in 47 appearances, including his first goals in European competitions, scoring twice in the UEFA Europa League and once in the UEFA Europa Conference League.
+During the 2023–24 season, Taylor remained a key player despite the team's collective struggles and frequent managerial changes.
+Playing primarily under Maurice Steijn and later John van 't Schip, he recorded 8 goals in 47 appearances.
+He also scored his first European goals that season, netting twice in the UEFA Europa League and once in the UEFA Europa Conference League.